 PACKAGING AND COMPONENTS

-There isn’t much inside besides the SSD and an installation and warranty literature.
+There isn’t much inside besides the SSD, an installation guide, and warranty literature.

-The new look is very appealing, it is much more edgy than the TRION 100’s.
-The casing is a snap shell design, similar to many of the other entry level SSDs to help save on build of materials cost.
+The new look is very appealing, it is much edgier than the TRION 100’s.
+The casing is a snap shell design, similar to many of the other entry-level SSDs to help save on build of materials cost.
 Once disassembled we can see that there is a thermal pad on the controller to help distribute heat more efficiently through the casing.

 Overall, the design is similar to the previous generation TRION, only now we can see that besides utilizing Toshiba’s newer 15nm TLC NAND, the PCB is also full-sized.
 The Trion 100 across all capacities utilized a smaller 3/4 length PCB design.
 The controller is the same Toshiba TC-58 and the DRAM varies between Micron and Nanya.